aielloine/diff_tester/README.md

 Remove all the url accents in the database.

 #### Url tester ####
 Test all the urls of the database.
-Return all the 404 pages and the devlinks.
+Return all the 404 pages and the developer links.

+#### Menu compare ####
+Compare the menu if they are differences between 2 links.
+Test all the links if they work.

 ## Some dependies:
 - [php phantomjs](http://jonnnnyw.github.io/php-phantomjs/)